jiang24-2025/gesture-iot/README.md

 Hardware-wise, we successfully brought up all critical subsystems: the custom IMU I²C driver, the custom UART driver between the ATmega and ESP32, the flex-sensor comparator circuit, the high-current IR-LED driver and IR receiver for device selection, and the ESP32↔ESP32 Wi-Fi link with PWM-based motor control.
 The IMU runs at 104 Hz and is down-sampled to a lower rate suitable for gesture recognition, while still meeting our accuracy needs for reliable direction detection.
 Overall, our prototype met all of the expected design goals for sensing, gesture recognition, wireless communication, IR-based device selection, and end-device control; the only planned features not fully implemented in the final demo were the speaker-based audio feedback and the haptic vibration motor.

 #### 3.1 Software Requirements Specification (SRS) Results

-*Based on your quantified system performance, comment on how you achieved or fell short of your expected requirements.*

-*Did your requirements change?
-If so, why?
-Failing to meet a requirement is acceptable; understanding the reason why is critical!*

-*Validate at least two requirements, showing how you tested and your proof of work (videos, images, logic analyzer/oscilloscope captures, etc.).*

 Overall, the system met most of the software requirements, including accurate IMU gesture detection, reliable IR-based selection, low-latency ESP32 command processing, and timely LCD UI updates.
 The IMU pipeline exceeded expectations, achieving stable readings with accuracy better than ±10%, and gesture-processing latency remained well below the 500 ms requirement due to a 5 Hz gesture-output rate and ~100 Hz processing loop.
 IR detection range significantly outperformed the original software expectation of 3 m, requiring us to update the requirement based on real behavior.